–Shirley Esau, Principal at Washington Elementary School

 An effective communications strategy will ensure that families know about transitional kindergarten and its benefits, and ultimately encourage them to register their children for this exciting, new opportunity.
 With the right communications game plan, your district should have a successful start to the year ahead as children fill up the classroom.
 For example, work with your Public Information Office to develop a set of materials and message points that can articulate the benefits of transitional kindergarten.
 These materials can be distributed to school board members, administrators, teachers and staff (including front office staff) to ensure consistent messaging on the benefits of TK.
 Learn more in the communications section.

-The operations planning aspect of TK includes facilities, classroom configuration, staffing and scheduling and more.
+The operations planning aspect of TK includes facilities, classroom configuration, enrollment and student records, staffing and scheduling and more.
 Having a solid advisory committee on your side will help your district consider the many aspects of designing a successful TK program for the young learners in your area.
 Forming a TK planning team with key stakeholders, as many districts and County Offices of Education have done, helps to guide and assist TK implementation as well as build partnerships for ongoing support.
 Learn more in the operations section.

 Assessments, including formative assessments, play a critical role in providing your teachers the information they need to support student progress in TK, no matter where they are on the continuum of learning.
 Assessments, such as performance-based, informal or authentic assessments, help TK teachers monitor the progress of their students and tailor the instructional program to meet individual student needs.
 Observations and checklists give TK teachers important information about their students’ abilities.
 There are a variety of assessments that can be used to support teaching and learning.
 Learn more in the assessments section.